Kearns, Utah: Post war and turn of the century

 Kearns, in the mid to late twentieth century, saw rapid growth on the former airbase.
 The old streets and foundations of buildings built by the military were used as a template for the town, and homes sprang up quickly as Kearns was becoming the first suburb in Salt Lake County.
 By the 1970s and into the 1980s, suburban development expanded west of the railroad tracks to 5600 West.
 In the 1990s there were arguments between the residents of Kearns, West Valley City, and West Jordan city over annexation.
 West Valley City began annexing land west of Kearns and cut the community from future development.
 West Jordan annexed the Oquirrh Shadows subdivision and the remaining land became the Oquirrh CDP.
 In the late 1990s West Valley City and West Jordan were having talks to divide what was left of Kearns to divide the community along 5400 south where anything south of the road would belong to West Jordan and anything North would belong to West Valley City.
 The residents of Kearns raised enough signatures to stop the annexation and leave Kearns' boundaries as they are today.
 In 2002, the Winter Olympics brought construction of the Olympic Oval at Oquirrh Park.
 The Olympic Oval was built on a former running track.
 The Utah Olympic Oval in Kearns was the venue for long-track speed skating events in the 2002 Winter Olympics.
 Because of its altitude, which gives it the thinnest air of any such facility in the world, and its unique architecture, which allows for close control of temperature and ice conditions, the Oval saw numerous records set during the games.
 It remains arguably the fastest ice surface in the world.
 It is used today as a tourist attraction and a recreation spot.
 The last major housing area constructed in Kearns was an area between 5600 west and 6200 south.

 2005–present

 In 2015, the township of Kearns voted to incorporate as a metro township, a new form of local government that allowed it to elect a council and mayor.
 Kearns could have also voted to become a city.
 The following year five council members were elected from five districts and took office in 2017.
 In 2019 and 2020, more housing was built around Oquirrh Park and a new Kearns Library was finished in December 2020.
-Every year in late July and early August, there is a parade in Kearns.
+Every year, in late July and early August, a parade takes place in Kearns.
 In May 2024, Kearns was officially incorporated as a city, as a result of Utah's House Bill 35.

-In 2026, a mayor will be elected for the city.
+In 2026, Kearns swore in Jesse Valdez as mayor, making him the first Hispanic mayor in Utah history.